-Another rifugio appeared soon after, Rifugio Lavaredo.
+Another Refugio appeared soon after, Refugio Lavaredo.
 Still too early in the season to be open, we pushed on (and up) the side of a slope to the epic viewpoint of Forcella Lavaredo.

 This is a perfect rest stop, with a wonderful view of the Tre Cime monolith as well as an expansive valley and jagged mountain ranges beyond.

 The perfect first hike to welcome us to the Dolomites!

 Far in the distance, I could just make out the red rooftop of Rifugio Locatelli, the next big stop along the hike.